Calamivathan/HRTOOL/README.md

 ### 1. Segment-Based Extraction

 Pak files are divided into compressed segments, each starting with a magic number (`0x28B52FFD`).
-PakXtract identifies these boundaries and extracts them individually.
+AssetCrafter identifies these boundaries and extracts them individually.

 ### 2. Zstandard Compression